-Trading red to green move stocks are very popular among traders.
-Red green trading has to do with price crossing above the previous days close line.
-The previous days close line is a key area of support and resistance.
+Trading red to green move stocks is very popular among traders.
+Red green trading has to do with price crossing above the previous day’s close line.
+The previous day’s close line is a key area of support and resistance.
 As a result, trading red to green move stocks is a great place to set proper trading risk management, especially with penny stock trading.
-In the video below we explain this strategy in depth, how to profit trading with penny stocks, as well as how to set proper risk management strategies when you do.
+In the video below we explain this strategy in depth, how to profit from trading with penny stocks, as well as how to set proper risk management strategies when you do.

 If a stock crosses above the previous day’s close then that’s a popular area to set a stop loss, because if the price falls back below the previous day’s close then that’s showing potential weakness.
 On the other hand, if a stock crosses above the previous day’s close and holds then that might be a potential sign of strength and continuation.

 So, you’d watch to see if prices stay below the previous close and ride it down.
 If the price reverses and starts to climb back over the previous close then that’s a potential warning sign that the trend is reversing and might be a good place to cover your position.
 Scalping stocks is a lot easier when you apply the red green strategy.